enolive/pbt-in-real-life/slides.md

 # How it works

 ---
-class: text-4xl fade
+class: text-3xl fade
 ---

 <v-clicks>

-- each property test is executed many times (usually 100 iterations)
+- each property executed many times with random-ish data
 - on failure
+- display used input
 - try to find a simpler example, via [Shrinking](https://kotest.io/docs/proptest/property-test-shrinking.html)
-- display used seed to deterministically reproduce the error
+- display deterministic seed for reproduction

 </v-clicks>